Legrandgroup/librtsgtree/README.md

 > * [LR] being letter L or R if we are handling the left of right node respectively
 > * <i>n</i> being the node ID of the parent
 >
-> For example: "slavebox-R8" sent by node N8 (which has hostname "slavebox") to its right child
+> For example: "node-R8" sent by node N8 (which has hostname "node") to its right child
 >
 > If no *-[RL]n pattern is found in the parent hostname by the child, the child will assume it is the root node, and compute its node ID using the 2^(R<sub>max</sub> - 1) formula.
 >
-> * Let's say we receive "slavebox-R8" as per the example above, we compute our own node ID:
+> * Let's say we receive "node-R8" as per the example above, we compute our own node ID:
 >   <i>n</i> = RC(8) = 12 = 00001100b
 >   Once we know our node ID (12), we also can also calculate our [rank calculation from node ID](#rank-determination).
 In 00001100b, there are 2 right bits set to 0, so b = 2:
 >   R(12) = R<sub>max</sub> - 2